You are listening to the Sean Hannity Radio Show podcast.

 I want to meet with him.

-Because President Trump's focus from the beginning was the same thing.
+Want to talk to him about how we can actually lower premiums because President Trump's focus from the beginning was the same thing.

-But it's failing because it's hurting families.
+He knows Obamacare fails, but it's failing because it's hurting families.

-And he said, how can we lower premiums?
+And he said, How can we lower premiums?

 How can we give patients more control of the health care?